Vonng/pigsty/docs/p-playbook.md

 ### Task Subset

 You can select the subset of tasks to be executed with `-t|--tags <tags>`.
-When this parameter is not specified, the full playbook will be executed, and when specified, the selected subset of tasks will be executed, which is a very useful parameter.
+When this parameter is not specified, the full playbook will be executed, and when specified, the selected subset of tasks will be executed.

 ```bash
 ./pgsql.yml -t pg_hba                            # Regenerate and apply cluster HBA rules